 10.2.3.4 The period for Study Group consideration shall be two months following the circulation of the draft new or revised Recommendations.

-If, within this period for Study Group consideration, no objections are received from Member States, the draft new or revised Recommendation shall be considered to be adopted by the Study Group.
+10.2.3.5 If, within this period for Study Group consideration, no objections are received from Member States, the draft new or revised Recommendation shall be considered to be adopted by the Study Group.
+A Member State objecting to the adoption shall inform the Director about the reasons for its objection; the Director shall make these reasons available to the next meeting of the Study Group and its relevant Working Party.

 10.3 Procedure for the simultaneous adoption and approval by correspondence